The Jumbo Mortgage: More Attractive Than Ever

 Jumbo Mortgages Defined

 As the name suggests, jumbo mortgages are larger than typical mortgages; however, they're more commonly used for properties such as vacation homes and primary residences.
 What constitutes a conforming loan and a jumbo mortgage depends on the geographic area in which you intend to buy.
-Although the average maximum conforming loan in the U.S. is just above $453,000, that number rises in places such as California, Hawaii, and the northeast.
+Although the average maximum conforming loan limit in the U.S. is $484,350, that number rises in places such as California, Hawaii and the northeast.
 If you need more than the conforming amount in your area, you can apply for a jumbo loan.

 Just as the threshold for jumbo mortgages depends on where you buy, so do the terms.
 Generally speaking, you should anticipate a larger down payment than you'd get with a traditional loan.
 Interest rates vary compared to conforming loan mortgages, though jumbo mortgages have sometimes carried more favorable rates in recent years.